wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-data-dependent-routing.md

 Transient fault handling can coexist naturally with the Data Dependent Routing pattern.
 The key requirement is to retry the entire data access request including the **using** block that obtained the data-dependent routing connection.
 The example above could be rewritten as follows (note highlighted change).

-### Example – data dependent routing with transient fault handling
+### Example â data dependent routing with transient fault handling

 <pre><code>int customerId = 12345;
 int newPersonId = 4321;